-Bullying, unlike normal peer conflict (See p.
-19), is defined as any physically, verbally or non-verbally abusive behavior, directed from one individual to another, that is intentional, malicious and repeated over time.
+Bullying, unlike normal peer conflict, is defined as any physically, verbally or non-verbally abusive behavior, directed from one individual to another, that is intentional, malicious and repeated over time.
 Per our code of conduct, this type of behavior is not tolerated at St. Cecilia School.
 We require and rely on our students to report immediately to an adult staff member if such behavior is occurring, either to them or to someone else.
 Teachers take time on a regular basis to educate students about the appropriate ways in which to deal with bullying behavior and the importance of reporting it to an adult immediately.

 Cyber bullying involves the same type of behaviors but within the framework of technology.
-(See p.
-20-24 for complete guidelines regarding cyber bullying.)